HouseOfLogicGH/GrafanaOnDockerEmailNotifications/README.md

 Setup instructions / commands for how to set up Grafana with Email Notifications

+A video demonstration of the setup (can be found here.)[https://youtu.be/ocgSNhPphUI]

 ## Prerequisites

 Before you set Grafana up to send email notifications, you will need an SMTP Server, or valid credentials to a third party service.